hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 ## Caching happens at different Levels
 In a system caching happens at different levels.
-In the table below you see typical caching layers used in systems.
+In the table below you see typical caching levels used in systems.

 | **Level**              | **Example**                                    | **Purpose**                                                      |
 | ---------------------- | ---------------------------------------------- | ---------------------------------------------------------------- |